nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC03 - Delete a person**
+**Use case: UC03 - Edit a person**

 **MSS**

+1. User <ins>requests to list persons(UC02).<ins/>
+2. User requests to edit a specific person in the list.
+3. PB edits the person.
+4. PB displays success message and shows updated list of persons.

+**Extensions**

+* 2a.
+The command format is invalid.

+    * 2a1.
+PB displays an error message, and gives an example of the correct format.

+      Use case resumes at step 2.

+* 2b.
+The input parameters are invalid.

+    * 2b1.
+PB displays an error message, informing user what the valid input format should be.

+      Use case resumes at step 2.

+**Use case: UC04 - Delete a person**

+**MSS**

-1. User <ins>requests to list persons.<ins/>
+1. User <ins>requests to list persons(UC02).<ins/>
 2. User requests to delete a specific person in the list.
+3. PB displays a pop up window with asking for user confirmation to delete.
+4. User confirms they want to delete.
-3. PB deletes the person.
+5. PB deletes the person.
+6. PB displays success message and shows updated list of persons.

     Use case ends.